This blog may contain affiliate links. Read our disclosure policy for more info.

 This is one of the best things to do in La Fortuna – especially if you want to relax!
 There are so many different hot springs to visit in La Fortuna; you could visit a different one every day for weeks!
 There are a variety of hot springs for all budgets, from luxurious resorts to family-friendly pools and even natural hot springs.

 One of the most popular hot springs in La Fortuna is Tabacón Hot Springs.
 The pools here are surrounded by a gorgeous tropical garden.
 The water temperatures range from 72 F to 105 F (22 C to 40 C), and the main area has a swim-up bar and waterslide.
 I love the incredible view of the Arenal Volcano from the secluded pools in the lower section.
-If you’re staying at the resort, access to the hot springs is free, or if you aren’t a guest, you can purchase a day pass with dinner or lunch for $89 USD, or with both for $110.
+If you’re staying at the resort, access to the hot springs is free, or if you aren’t a guest, you can purchase a day pass for $81 USD, or for either lunch or dinner for $149.

 For families, I recommend checking out Los Lagos Hot Springs.
 The passes here are reasonable at $16 USD and include admission to hot and cold pools and wildlife exhibits on-site.
 The large pools here are fed by crystalline rainforest springs and are surrounded by colorful plants and flowers.
 There are also fun waterslides, waterfalls, and a faux volcano.